oils-for-unix/oils/doc/ul-table.md

 (This format looks similar to [tables in reStructuredText](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/tables.html)).

-The conversion takes two steps:
+It takes two steps to convert:

 1. Any Markdown translator will produce a
    `<table> <ul> <li> ... </li> </ul> </table>` structure.